What do pop songs, piano concertos, and rock music all have in common? Music intervals!

 - Perfect intervals are unisons, fourths, fifths, and octaves.

-- Any size of interval can be augmented (made one half step larger) or diminished (one half step smaller).
+- Any size of interval can be augmented (made one half-step larger) or diminished (one half-step smaller).

-Returning back to the example, C to E is a major third because E is in the C major scale.
+Returning back to the example, C up to E is a major third because E is in the C major scale.
 Major thirds have four half steps while minor thirds have three half steps.
-C to Eb is a minor third because Eb does not occur in the major scale and the interval is a half step smaller than the major third.
+C up to Eb is a minor third because Eb does not occur in the major scale and the interval is a half step smaller than the major third.

 How do you find intervals on a piano?

 The piano keyboard is a great way to understand music intervals because you can visually see the distance between each note.
 This isn’t always the case with a flute or a saxophone!
-We’ll use the A major scale to demonstrate intervals on the piano.
+We’ll use the C major scale to demonstrate intervals on the piano.

-C is a perfect unison interval.
+C is a perfect unison interval (no half-steps).

 Why are intervals important in piano?

 Next time you’re listening to your favorite song, think about the music intervals you hear.
 Are the sounds close together?
 Far apart?
-With time and regular practice, identifying musical intervals will start to feel natural and you’ll find a difference in how you read, play, and interpret music.
+With time and regular practice, identifying intervals will start to feel natural and you’ll find a difference in how you read, play, and interpret music.